micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/hospitalization-optimization.md

 Choosing the size of the areas is a trade-off between the two aspects.

 To estimate the future number of people infected, what information could be useful?
 An initial approach could be based on mathematical models, perhaps based on whether the area was affected by a lockdown.
 Since there is probably more relevant information such as demography, habits and climate, an alternative could be to make use of it to forecast more accurately.
-I would propose this framework: [Data science approaches](../dsapproaches/dsapproaches.md).

 To choose the most effective approach, there should be a metrics measuring the effectiveness, perhaps based on the use of the application rather than just statistical indices.
 This metrics can be estimated by testing the approach on the history via cross-validation.